 3. Will I have enough income from KPERS and Social Security if I live longer than the average?

-A: One of the biggest worries many of our clients have is will I have enough income if I live longer than expected.
+A: One of the biggest worries many of our clients have is, "Will I have enough income if I live longer than expected?"
 With the right planning, you can create a financial plan that will consider the cost of living increases you may face.
 One key to consider regarding KPERS is that they do not have a Cost of Living Increase.
-The pension benefit you receive at age 60 from KPERS will probably be the same at age 75.
+The pension benefit you receive at age 60 from KPERS will probably be the same benefit you receive at age 75.
 Social Security currently has a cost of living increase, but will it keep up if you only have KPERS and Social Security?
 If you have 85 points with KPERS and have Social Security, together they should replace your pre-retirement net income as a teacher/administrator, but the Cost of Living will catch up to you.
 You may need to have other investments to access to keep up with inflation.
-Many of our clients do not touch their IRA’s or annuities until they are required to at age 70 1/2.
-A thorough fact finding, a pension analysis, and a financial plan can help you keep up with inflation.
+Many of our clients do not touch their IRA’s or annuities until they are required to at age 73.
+A thorough fact finding, pension analysis, and a financial plan can help you keep up with inflation.

 4. Should I take the Social Security at age 62?